Dynamic Tool Dependency Retrieval for Lightweight Function Calling: Experimental Setup

+\paragraph{Metrics.} For retrieval performance, we measure \emph{Mean Reciprocal Rank (MRR)} and $\mathit{F_1}$ score.
+To analyze downstream performance, we look at both \emph{Function Selection Accuracy (FSA)} and \emph{Success Rate (SR)} for the end-to-end task, which considers both function selection \textbf{and} parameter filling.
+Full details in Appendix \ref{sec:metric_details}.
+We assess efficiency via \emph{prompt length} as a proxy for prefill speed (or time to encode and process the whole prompt); and \emph{number of parameters} to quantify the LLM footprint which determines on-device usability.

-\paragraph{Tool Retrievers Baselines.} We consider different categories of Tool Retrievals baselines from recent work presented in Table~\ref{tab:tool_comparison}.
+\paragraph{Tool Retrieval Baselines.} We consider different categories of Tool Retrievals baselines from recent work presented in Table~\ref{tab:tool_comparison}.
 Classical term-similarity baselines like BM-25 \citep{robertson2009probabilistic} directly compare text similarity between documents. \emph{Query-Tool Similarity (QTS)} baselines use pre-trained sentence-embedding models to encode descriptions of queries and tools, without learning from demonstrations.
-This approach is extended in Less-is-More Level 1 \citep{paramanayakam2025less} by prompting an LLM to describe the ideal tool set to solve a query, and in Tool Graph Retrieval \citep{gao2025tool} by additionally encoding tool dependencies in the embeddings. \emph{Learned Retriever (LR)} baselines as in \citet{erdogan2024tinyagent} fine-tune small classifiers to learn what functions are useful to resolve a query.
-Finally, \emph{Dependency Retriever (DR)} methods like ToolNet \citep{liu2024toolnet} leverage tool dependencies to directly sub-select viable tools based on the most recent tool in the plan. \ours introduces \emph{dynamic} retrieval methods that leverage both the \emph{query} and \emph{tool-call history} to improve tool prediction.
+This approach is extended in Less-is-More Level 1 \citep{paramanayakam2025less} by prompting an LLM to describe the ideal tool set to solve a query, and in Tool Graph Retriever \citep{gao2025tool} by additionally encoding tool dependencies in the embeddings. \emph{Learned Retriever (LR)} baselines as in \citet{erdogan2024tinyagent} fine-tune small classifiers to learn what functions are useful to resolve a query.
+Finally, \emph{Dependency Retriever (DR)} methods like ToolNet \citep{liu2024toolnet} leverage tool dependencies to directly sub-select viable tools based on the most recent tool in the plan. \ours introduces \emph{dynamic} retrieval methods that leverage both the \emph{query} and evolving \emph{tool-call history} to improve tool prediction.
 These are referred to as a \emph{Dynamic Learned Retriever} (\oursnn) and a \emph{Dynamic Dependency Retriever} (\ourscl).
-Additional implementation details for baselines and methods in Appendix \ref{app:implementation}.
+As with \ours, our baselines do not assume execution feedback like works such as SEER \citep{cui-etal-2025-self}.
+Additional details for baselines and methods in Appendix \ref{app:implementation}.